gardener/garden-setup/README.md

 ## Procedure

 To install Gardener in your base cluster, a command line tool [sow](https://github.com/gardener/sow) is used.
 It depends on other tools to be installed.
-To make it simple, we have created a Docker image `` that already contains `sow` and all required tools.
-All you have to do is to execute a [wrapper script](https://github.com/gardener/sow/tree/master/docker/bin) to start `sow` in a Docker container (Docker will download the image from [eu.gcr.io/gardener-project/sow](http://eu.gcr.io/gardener-project/sow) if it is not available locally yet).
-Docker will execute the sow command with the given arguments, and then exits and removes the container again.
+To make it simple, we have created a Docker image that already contains `sow` and all required tools.
+To execute `sow` you call a [wrapper script](https://github.com/gardener/sow/tree/master/docker/bin) which starts `sow` in a Docker container (Docker will download the image from [eu.gcr.io/gardener-project/sow](http://eu.gcr.io/gardener-project/sow) if it is not available locally yet).
+Docker executes the sow command with the given arguments, and mounts parts of your file system into that container so that `sow` can read configuration files for the installation of Gardener components, and can persist the state of your installation.
+After `sow`'s execution Docker removes the container again.

 1. Clone the `sow` repository and add the path to our [wrapper script](https://github.com/gardener/sow/tree/master/docker/bin) to your `PATH` variable so you can call `sow` on the command line.